eaglgenes101/formic-forest-specification/README.md

 Collisions are an unavoidable consequence of multiple ants deciding to enter the same cell independently, or one or more ants entering a cell of an ant that decides not to move from it.
 Because ants may move only one cell at a time, up to 8 ants can move into the same cell at a time, and may run into an ant standing still in it.
 Queen-queen collisions are prevented by the rules restricting movement within the vicinity of other queens.

 Collisions of ants are resolved depending on the ants involved.
-For the purposes of collision resolution, an ant is considered moving if and only if it spent its turn moving itself to a different cell.
+For the purposes of collision resolution, an ant is considered moving if and only if she spent her turn moving herself to a different cell.
 A newly spawned worker is treated like a moving worker.

   - A queen, if involved in a collision, is always the only survivor.
 She loses one food if she moved to a cell containing a laden worker that stayed still.
 As stated previously, a queen without food may not move to a cell already occupied by a laden worker, preventing the case where an unladen queen would step on a laden worker staying still.
   - The collision of more than one moving laden ants in a worker-only collision results in all involved workers dying, leaving food behind in the cell.